simplysamiul/eagle3d-task-frontend/README.md

-# Eagle3D Task Frontend
+# Product Management Dashboard

-A responsive and dynamic **Next.js frontend** for Eagle3D Task, built to manage products efficiently.
+A responsive and dynamic **Next.js frontend**, built to manage products efficiently.
 The application allows users to view, add, edit, and delete products seamlessly with a modern UI.

 ## 🔹 Features